imtiazziko/LaplacianShot/README.md

 ```

 ### 3 Train and Test
-You can download the pretrained convolutional network models on base classes by running:
+You can download the pretrained convolutional network models on base classes from SimpleShot github by running:
 ```angular2
 cd ./src
 python download_models.py
 ```
-Alternatively to run the training on the base classes from scratch remove the "--evaluate --enlarge" options in the following scripts.
+Alternatively to train the network on the base classes from scratch remove the "--evaluate " options in the following scripts.
-You can run the following scripts-
+The scripts to test LaplacianShot-

 for miniImageNet:
 ```angular2